-In the Add or Edit Channel Profile dialog box, the Power Saving tab lets you specify how power saving will be applied when the base station is running on battery power.
+In the Add or Edit Channel Profile dialog box, the Power Saving tab lets you configure power saving.
 A graph shows the meaning of Rx cycling and Tx keyup time.
 The three areas below the graph define the parameters for Normal, Sleep, and Deep Sleep modes.
-Sleep and Deep Sleep modes require a Power Saving Modes license.
+Sleep and Deep Sleep modes require a Power Saving Modes license and only occur when the base station is running on battery power.